How to apply for a job

 You should also prepare answers to possible questions – the job advertisement and selection criteria can provide strong clues to this – by immersing yourself in your past successes and strengths.
 Check out our Interview Preparation information sheet for more hints on how to prepare.

-It can also be helpful to talk to people who have been to interviews, look on the web for tips, and drop in to Careers to chat with our staff about effective preparation.
+It can also be helpful to talk to people who have been to interviews, look on the web for tips, and drop in to the Careers Service to chat with our staff about effective preparation.
 Using the online tool, InterviewStream is another great way to prepare.
 Check out the link below for lists of typical interview questions and work on your interview response skills.InterviewStream Practice & review your interviews